 6. More exploded heads anyway.
 Anyone relaying the new information is accused of being an Obamabot.

-7. Additionally, the NSA whistleblower who provided the information to the Washington Post was quoted as saying, “They quite literally can watch your ideas form as you type.”
-Without direct access to the servers this would be impossible — that is, unless the NSA was intercepting user data in transit.
-But that’s not what Greenwald reported, which was direct server access.
-This was the bombshell — that the NSA could grab information at will — and, as of this writing, it’s inaccurate.
+7. Additionally, the NSA whistleblower who provided the information to the Washington Post was quoted as saying, "They quite literally can watch your ideas form as you type."
+Without direct access to the servers this would be impossible -- that is, unless NSA was intercepting user data in transit.
+But that's not what Greenwald reported, which was direct server access.
+This was the bombshell -- that NSA could grab information at will -- and, as of this writing, it's inaccurate.

 8. In spite of these new revelations, epidemic-level outrage continued to spread all around.
 Michael Moore and others applauded the anonymous whistleblower(s) who provided information to Greenwald.

 9. By the end of the day Friday, Business Insider reported that the Washington Post had revised its article.
 The article no longer reported that the tech companies "knowingly" cooperated with PRISM.
 But, more importantly, the phrase "track a person’s movements and contacts over time" in the article's lede was revised to "track foreign targets."
 There's a huge difference between the two phrases.
 Public outrage was almost entirely based on the idea that NSA was spying on everyone who uses those services -- broad, unrestricted access to private information (as private as social media and email is).
 But the revision limits the scope of the operation to international communications.